-The mission of the IALEIA FIAT Instructor Development Program (IDP) is to provide qualified and informed instructors for the classes and to support the development of those instructors.
+The mission of the FIAT Instructor Development Program (IDP) is to support the development of new, qualified instructors for FIAT classes.

-The IDP is administered by the IALEIA FIAT Program Coordinators.
-They will be scheduled as determined by need.
-FIAT instructor refresher training is held at each annual IALEIA Training conference.
+The IDP is administered by the FIAT Program Manager and training sessions are scheduled as needed.
+FIAT instructor refresher training is held at each IALEIA/LEIU Annual Training conference.

 FIAT Instructor Application Process:

-Any interested IALEIA members are encouraged to apply to the FIAT Coordinator for certification if they possess all of the following requirements:
+Any interested IALEIA or LEIU member is encouraged to apply to the FIAT Program Manager for certification.
+In order to qualify, applicants must possess the following requirements:

-- Current active membership in IALEIA (& maintain membership in future)
+- Current, active membership in IALEIA or LEIU

 - Previous experience in delivering training to adults

-- Able to obtain a written commitment from their immediate supervisor or agency head that they will be able to teach this course (either on company time, or on time off from work)
+- Written commitment from their immediate supervisor or agency head that they will be able to teach this course (either on company time, or on time off from work)

-- Able to commit to instructing at least one course per year
+- Able to commit to instructing at least one FIAT course every two (2) years

 - Instructors with analytic certification are preferred